Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 Diagnostic testing for POTS typically involves the use of a Tilt Table Test that measures changes in heart rate and blood pressure as a person is gradually tilted from the supine (lying down) position to that of nearly standing.
-Criteria for a POTS diagnosis includes a heart rate increase of 30 beats per minute or more, or a heart rate over 120 bpm, within the first 10 minutes of upright tilt, without the presence of orthostatic hypotension (decrease in blood pressure).
-Other tests often used in diagnosis include Quantitative Sudomotor Axon Reflex Test (QSART), Thermoregulatory Sweat Test, gastric motility studies, and skin biopsies that look at the small fiber nerves.
+Criteria for a POTS diagnosis include a heart rate increase of 30 beats per minute or more, or a heart rate over 120 bpm, within the first 10 minutes of upright tilt, without the presence of orthostatic hypotension (decrease in blood pressure).
+Other tests often used in diagnosis include the Quantitative Sudomotor Axon Reflex Test (QSART), Thermoregulatory Sweat Test, gastric motility studies, and skin biopsies that look at the small fiber nerves.

 Mast Cell Activation Syndrome (MCAS)

 Mast cells are a type of white blood cell found throughout the body.
 These cells play an important role in the body’s immune response.
 The cells contain mediators of immune function, such as histamines and cytokines that they may release in response to changes in their environment.
 This release causes symptoms such as itching and flushing, but in more severe cases, can lead to anaphylaxis.
 In a healthy body, these mast cells are beneficial and play a vital role in immune function.